RonaldVisser/Roads-Subsurface-in-3-Dimensions-RSI3D/README.md

 </p>

 This project has received funding from the European Union's Horizon 2020 research and innovation programme under grant agreement No. 821033 (see  https://doi.org/10.3030/821033)

+The final report is published online: https://cityloops.eu/resource?t=D2.6_Circular_CDW_in_Apeldoorn_Demonstration_report

+All output from the project is found here: https://cordis.europa.eu/project/id/821033/results